Licence Checker England

 Does mandatory HMO licensing apply in Rochdale Metropolitan Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Rochdale Metropolitan Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Rochdale Metropolitan Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Rochdale Metropolitan Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Rochdale Metropolitan Borough Council?